 It is calculated for each of the 100 ranking landing pages in the keyword’s SERP and then the following key variables are computed:

-The difference between your landing page’s Authority and the Authority of the landing pages in the Top 10.
+The difference in Page Authority, also called Delta Page Authority, is the difference between your landing page’s Authority and the Authority of the landing pages in the Top 10.

 [Delta Page Authority] = [Your page Authority] / [Avg.
 Top 10 Authority]

 The output is simplified into 3 values in terms of difficulty:

 MEDIUM: [Delta Page Authority] >= 0.1 and <= 0.5

 We analyze the presence of the keyword in the ranking page’s title, to understand how focused the content of the page is.
 Usually, when a page ranks in the top 100 and the content is not focused on the keyword, the rankings could be significantly improved with just some content updates.
 And that would make it easier for the user to improve the page ranking, towards the top 10 (lower Difficulty).

 But when the content is already focused on the keyword, it would need Authority improvement, which is harder to get (higher Difficulty).